 In order to produce 13.3kWh per day when you need it, your solar system would need to output a little over 5.0kW.

-At Penrith Solar Centre, for a microinverter solar system, you would need about 12 solar panels on your roof for a total cost of around $10,300.
+So, for a microinverter solar system, you would need about 12 solar panels on your roof for a total cost of around $10,300.
+This number is an average estimate that will vary from installer to installer.

 The ROI is calculated with a simple formula: Initial cost of system / annual cost of electricity = your solar payback period